Security & Compliance

 - Our service is built on Amazon Web Services (AWS).
 They provide strong security measures to protect our infrastructure and are compliant with most certifications.
-You can read more about their practices here.
+Read more about their practices.

 Network level security monitoring and protection

 Our network security architecture consists of multiple security zones.
-We monitor and protect our network, to make sure no unauthorized access is performed using:
+We monitor and protect our network, to make sure no unauthorised access is performed using:

 - A virtual private cloud (VPC), a bastion host or VPN with network access control lists (ACL’s) and no public IP addresses.